truefoundry/elasti/docs/getting-started.md

 ```

 You should see the pods being created and scaled up to 1 replica.
 A response from the httpbin service should be visible for the curl command.
-The service should be scaled down to 0 replicas if there is no traffic for 5 (`cooldownPeriod` in elastiService) seconds.
+The service should be scaled down to 0 replicas if there is no traffic for 5 (`cooldownPeriod` in ElastiService) seconds.

 ## Uninstall